-The NeurOimaging DatabasE (NODE) is a neuroimaging repository that houses, organises and provides analysis capabilities for high quality research grade neuroimaging and associated scalar data from a range of research studies conducted at the Institute of Psychiatry, Psychology and Neuroscience (King’s College London) between 2008 and the present day.
+The NeurOimaging DatabasE (NODE) is a neuroimaging repository that houses, organises and provides analysis capabilities for high quality research grade neuroimaging and associated scalar data from a range of research studies conducted at the Institute of Psychiatry, Psychology and Neuroscience (King’s College London), MRC London Institute of Medical Sciences and other centres between 2008 and the present day.
 The aim of the NODE is to support large-scale analysis across primarily psychiatric and neurological disorders.

 NODE is organised into two components: